Grab FREE Ebook on Getting the First 1K Visits To Your Website

 Research shows that 70% of Web traffic comes from mobile devices.

 Your theme should be mobile-friendly.
-It should be able to shift the content and structure of your Tech blog onto any device that your website is being viewed on.
+It should be able to shift the content and structure of your Tech blog onto any device on which your website is being viewed.

 Test your site for mobile-friendliness with Google’s Mobile-friendly Test tool